KurtKroeker/powershell/presentations/powershell_presentation_notes.md

 Frequently, parameters for PowerShell commandlets have a limited set of possible values.
 The CLI is aware of these scenarios, and you can discover them using the TAB key.
     get-command -module <TAB>

+- working with objects, not text

+In PowerShell, you're working with complex objects.
+You may find this a mindshift from working in other CLIs which involve only working with strings.
+Each commandlet accepts objects as input and returns them as output, and the fact that you can "pipe" objects from commandlet to commandlet is very powerful.

+To understand what kind of object you're working with, `Get-Member` is a useful command to know.
+If you want to get a list of all the available properties and methods for a PS object, this is what you need.

 - aliases